Menopause and Making LoveMar 03, 2017

 Heartfelt blessings on your journey - it's worthwhile, I can guarantee it.

 This is a big subject and I will cover more in the coming months.
 I'd love to hear your comments if this was helpful or if you have any questions, feel free to write below.
-And if you wish to hear from me every month with updates about upcoming events and blogs, click over to the right.
+And if you wish to hear from me every month with updates about upcoming events and blogs, put in your email below and hit subscribe.
 Have a beautiful day.

 P.S Your body is not broken.
 Menopause is a gateway, a privilege, a time to embrace change with grace and step into a life that is empowered, loving and alive.
 This is your birthright as a woman.
 You have been waiting for this all your life...
 Buy my book Tantric Sex and Menopause on Amazon AUS, Amazon US & Amazon UK.